florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Manual Active Email EN.md

 # **Offers and Active Email**

-This manual is about creating an offer via the offers module and sending this offer as an active email.
-Customers can click on a lot in this offer to go to the offers page on their webshop.
+This manual is about making special offers through the offer module and sending this special offer as an active email.
+Customers can click on a parcel in this special offer to go to the concerned page on their webshop.

 <img src=".Manual Active Email\pic1.png" />

 We start by selecting which debtor we want to make the offer for.
 Via the 'open/add' button we can indicate for which debtor we want to do this.
-Please note, the order number must remain empty otherwise the offer will not be visible on the webshop
+Please note, the order number must remain empty otherwise the offer will not be visible on the webshop.

 <img src=".Manual Active Email\pic2.png" />